 📋 Ingredients & tips

 A galette is a free form pie typically made with some type of fruit.
 I love summer because we get all sorts of berries.
-Here in the Northwest, we get strawberries, blueberries, raspberries everywhere.
-So I wanted to make a simple dessert recipe that comes together so easily, and with the bare minimum ingredients.
-Here are the ingredients you need for making this delicious, light summery mixed berry galette (and some tips to go with!)
+Here in the Northwest, we get strawberries, blueberries, raspberries everywhere, so I’ve used all of them here.

 Pie crust: you can either use a storebought crust or you can make one from scratch.
-But I wanted an easy recipe so you make it on a moment’s notice if someone invited you to a BBQ now.
-And I’ve used storebought pie crust (Pillsbury brand).
-You can find these next to the dairy section, refrigerated.
-FYI – these are not the ones in the pie tins.
-These are rolled up in a long package, like puffy pastry packaging.
+But I wanted an easy recipe so you make it on a moment’s notice if someone invited you to a BBQ now (or if you’re like me and forget dessert for Thanksgiving).
+I’ve used storebought pie crust (Trader Joe’s brand).
+You can find these next to the dairy section, refrigerated or frozen.
+Please note that some of the popular brands tend to use lard, which is not vegetarian.
+Trader Joe’s is vegetarian but not vegan while Marie Callender’s and Wholly Wholesome are both vegan.

 Berries: I’ve used a mix of 1/2 cup each strawberries, blueberries and raspberries.
 You can make the recipe with all of them, you can make it with just one of them.
 Oh, blackberries, apples, peaches and even cherries could work with this dessert (what a wildcard!)

-You can use frozen or fresh berries (though I prefer fresh berries in the summer).
+You can use frozen or fresh berries (I prefer fresh berries in the summer).
 No need to thaw the berries if you’re using the frozen version either.
 Just pop them straight in.

 Secret Ingredient, Jam: When you just add a bunch of berries to the pie crust, they tend to sweat out while baking.
 This typically ends up in a soupy mess (I’ve had to scoop them back out to make jam).
 Then, one day, I thought, what if I just added the jam to the base?
 And oh boy, it worked so beautifully.